 In response, analysts from the Census Bureau and Bureau of Labor Statistics have begun to develop the Supplemental Poverty Measure (SPM) to better reflect contemporary social and economic realities.
 The SPM is intended to complement the FPL measurements but also take into account additional items such as benefits, tax payments, and work expenses in estimating family resources.
 Using SPM estimates, roughly 15% of adults aged 65+ live in poverty, compared to the 9% official figure using only the FPL.

 Other proposed measures—including Wider Opportunities for Women’s Elder Economic Security Standard™ Index and the Institute on Assets and Social Policy’s Senior Financial Stability Index—provide a more comprehensive measurement that uses local expenses, savings requirements, family composition, and data from the city, county, and state levels to estimate the true measure of economic well-being.
-These alternative measures are rooted in the acknowledgement that Social Security alone is inadequate to meet the needs of those who rely on it for subsistence.
+These alternative measures are rooted in the acknowledgement that economic security is a function not only of one’s income and support but also geographically specific costs of living.

-In early 2005, The Retirement Research Foundation (RRF) invested in the development of a new methodology aimed at determining what it means to age in place.
+- In early 2005, The Retirement Research Foundation (RRF) invested in the development of a new methodology aimed at determining what it means to age in place.
 At that point, RRF invested in Wider Opportunities for Women (WOW) and the Gerontology Institute at University of Massachusetts to design WOW’s Elder Economic Security Standard Index or Elder Index.
-The Atlantic Philanthropies followed with an investment in a national database, allowing WOW to calculate the Elder Index for every county in the country with variation based on household composition, housing and health status (www.basiceconomicsecurity.org).
+The Atlantic Philanthropies followed with an investment in a national database, allowing the Gerontology Institute to calculate the Elder Index for every county in the country with variation based on household composition, housing, and health status (www.basiceconomicsecurity.org).

-RRF has also funded the National Council on Aging (NCOA) to develop, test, and bring to scale EconomicCheckUp, a free online tool based on BenefitsCheckUp® that will provide older adults with a comprehensive assessment of their economic situation and guidance on the range of options that will lead to greater economic security.
+RRF has also funded the National Council on Aging (NCOA) to develop, test, and bring to scale EconomicCheckUp®, a free online tool based on BenefitsCheckUp® that provides older adults with a comprehensive assessment of their economic situation and guidance on the range of options that will lead to greater economic security.

 - In 2009, Brandeis University’s Institute for Assets and Social Policy designed the Senior Financial Stability Index and launched a series of briefs using the Index to benchmark risk of vulnerable populations with support from the MacArthur Foundation.